Showing posts with label Savannah. Show all posts

 The Frampton Line

-This fortification was a fallback position from which to defend the Charleston to Savannah Railroads.
+This fortification was a fallback position to defend the Charleston to Savannah Railroads.
 An important Supply Line for the Confederate Army,

 The railing is located about one mile north of this site.